 If an existing hard edge restraint (such as the side of a house) does not exist, you will need to either install a pre-manufactured polyethylene restraint such as "Edge-Pro: or install a concrete restraint.

-Use Edge-Pro Paver Restraint on the edges and curves.
+Edge-Pro: Use Edge-Pro Paver Restraint on the edges and curves.
 Secure the edging to the base material using long landscape spikes.
 These edges can be put in place prior to the laying of the field pavers.

-will be.
+Concrete Restraint: To achieve correct height, concrete restraints should be installed after paver field is laid, but just before you reach the position of where the edge restraint will be.
 Pavers are "wet set" into concrete to create a concrete border.
-Use 2 parts Class II Road Base to 1 part cement; add water and mix until workable.
-Trowel into place (pre blended concrete mixes are also available.)
+Use 2 parts Class II Road Base to 1 part cement; add water and mix until workable; or use pre-blended concrete mix .
+Trowel into place.
 Concrete restraints should be a minimum of 8" wide x 7" deep.

 It is now time to begin laying the pavers onto the bedding sand and fitting them into the desired area of your paver project.

-Field and Borders:
+Field and Border Stones:

 When laying the pavers onto the bedding sand, you want to work in a forward motion.
-Start the process in either a 90° corner or within the field by using a pre-set string to guide straightness of pavers.
+Start the process in either a 90° corner or within the field by using a pre set string to guide straightness of pavers.
 Do NOT step on the bedding sand.

 Place pavers flat on the sand bed.
 Do not tilt the pavers into place as this will disturb the level of the bedding sand.
 When a row or pattern is in place, use them as a guide for subsequent pavers.
-The spacing between the pavers
+The spacing between the pavers should be hand tight (pavers have built-in spacers on their edges to provide a 1/8" joint).

-TIP: When laying pavers, check every few feet with a string line to maintain a straight line.
+PRO TIP: When laying pavers, check every few feet with a string line to maintain a straight line.

-Trimming may be Required:
+Trimming May Be Required:

 Once the entire paver field and borders have been placed, you will need to run a vibrating plate compactor over the paver project to being the interlocking process.